pnxtech/hydra-cli/README.md

 Hydra-cli allows you to push and pull configurations for your microservices.

 In this example we're pushing the config.json file from the local directory and storing it in Redis under the myservice:0.0.1 key.
-This allows the myservice service to pull it's 0.0.1 configuration during startup.
+This allows the `myservice` service to pull its 0.0.1 configuration during startup.

 ```shell
 $ hydra-cli cfg push myservice:0.0.1 config.json